-The Student Success Center, located on the second floor of G.V.
-"Sonny" Montgomery Student Center, provides one-on-one tutorial services primarily in English and math.
+The Student Success Center, located in the L.O.
+Todd/Billy C. Beal Student Success Center, provides one-on-one tutorial services primarily in English and math.
 Other subjects are available depending on the availability of tutors.
 These services are available to current MCC students.
-Students taking Intermediate English or Enhanced English Composition are required to spend an hour per week in the English area of the Student Success Center, Students taking Enhanced Intermediate Algebra or Enhanced College Algebra are required to spend an hour per week in the math area of the Student Success Center.

-The Center contains up-to-date computers for student use.
-In addition, the Student Success Center offers high speed internet for students who use their own device.
-The Center employs a highly qualified instructional staff as well as student tutors.
+Students taking Intermediate English or Enhanced English Composition are required to spend an hour per week in The Writing Lab (located inside the Student Success Center).
+Students taking Enhanced Intermediate Algebra or Enhanced College Algebra are required to spend an hour per week in The Math Lab (located inside the Student Success Center).
+In addition, the Student Success Center offers up-to-date computers as well as high speed internet for students who use their own devices.
+The Student Success Center employs a highly qualified instructional staff as well as student tutors.
 Contact the Center at 601-484-8799 to schedule an appointment or make an appointment by clicking on Tutortrac in Canvas.

-English & Writing Lab
+Writing Lab

-The English & Reading Lab, located within the Student Success Center in the G.V.
-"Sonny" Montgomery Student Center, offers tutoring services to students currently enrolled in MCC English courses.
-Computerized tutorials and use of computers for completing English assignments are also available.
-A website link in Eaglenet provides complete information, including operating hours and contact information for the Lab Coordinator.
+The Writing Lab, located within the Student Success Center inside the L.O.
+Todd/Billy C. Beal Student Success Center, offers free tutoring services to students currently enrolled at MCC who are taking English courses and/or any other courses that require papers.
+Computers are available for students to complete computerized tutorials as well as writing assignments.
+Students may visit or contact the Student Success Center for more information about the Writing Lab, including operating hours and contact information for the Lab Coordinator.